 Even Small Businesses Can (And Should) Help The Environment

-If you run your own business, you’ve more than likely heard the term Corporate Social Responsibility.
+If you run your own small business, you’ve more than likely heard the term Corporate Social Responsibility.
 A phrase that’s become increasingly important to businesses as it becomes incrementally more important to the consumers that use them.
 Corporate Social Responsibility is essential if we’re to create a better form of commerce.
 One that acknowledges the necessity of its commitment to the workforce, and every link in the supply chain.
 What’s more, businesses are increasingly expected to show a commitment to sustainability and consideration for the environment.
 Indeed, millennial consumers in particular expect the businesses they buy from to have a strong focus on sustainability.
 And, crucially, they’re prepared to pay good money for the privilege.

-tree in glass ornament
+Small Businesses tree in glass ornament

 If you run a small business, you may assume that you have the same obligations to the environment as your larger corporate counterpart.
 But the truth is that no operation is too small not to be able to make operational changes that can make it more sustainable.
 In fact, you may even be able to save some money and improve cash flow.
 Let’s take a look at how your small business can (and should) help the environment…